ArturLinnik/ArturLinnik/README.md

 - :es: I currently live in Murcia, Spain.

-- :hammer_and_wrench: At the time I'm developing the API and the Frontend of the BemyVega's streaming platform.
+- :hammer_and_wrench: At the time I'm working at Inclusif.

 - :neckbeard: I love programming and improving my code by learning from better and more experienced developers.
 I like trying every new technology attached to web programming and new promising javascript frameworks or programming languages such as Svelte and Go.